EthVM/EthVM/README.md

   <img src="https://kafka.apache.org/images/kafka_diagram.png" alt="Apache Kafka" width="500" />
 </div>

-We believe that it fits quite nicely within the needs a Block Explorer typically has.
+We believe that it fits quite nicely within the needs a Block Explorer typically may has.
 On the other side, and by fully embracing the Kafka ecosystem, we allow to export the processed information very easily to other platforms.

+## Roadmap

+For now, we are focused on bringing a Beta environment.
+It will have the following:

+- Migration to NestJS API to replace current SocketIO API
+- Migration from MongoDB to Postgres
+- Improvements over processing on Kafka (we want to process the chain as fast as possible and alongside with that, squash some known bugs)
+- Bring a Terraform provider to deploy properly the code on AWS

 ## Getting Started

 For more information on how you can setup your environment and start developing on it, we recommend you to visit our [Wiki](https://github.com/EthVM/ethvm/wiki/)!

-**NOTE**: Please, don't clone the repository blindly as there are a couple of steps you need to be aware before running the project!
+**NOTE**: Please, don't run the code blindly as there are a couple of steps you need to be aware of!

 ## Contributing

 We welcome every kind of contribution, so, please see [CONTRIBUTING](.github/CONTRIBUTING.md) for more details on how to proceed.

+## Stay in touch!

+We have created our EthVM - Devs channel on [our Slack](https://join.slack.com/t/myetherwallet/shared_invite/enQtNTc2MjAxMzUxOTc0LWQwNzMzOWEzOGE0NzU2YjcwMDFhMjdlY2YwOWJhMWQ2YzNjZTU5MmFkMTZmYjllZTU1OWVmMmIxM2RkMTgwN2M), feel free to join.

 ## License